 When we told our kids that mama was actually growing two babies instead of just one, their responses were perfect.
-Joseph ignored us, Thomas laughed out loud, and Sam declared, “That is gonna be HARD!”
+One ignored us, one laughed out loud, and one declared, “That is gonna be HARD!”
 Our sentiments exactly.

 But from there the love just grew.
 Our kids were so excited, our families and friends were so excited.
 It was nothing but love.